 - Is it necessary that I take a full course load every term in order to be considered for admission?

-- The 'Academic Requirements' section indicates that a minimum cumulative university average of 75% is required for the application to receive consideration.
+- The 'Academic Requirements' section indicates that a minimum cumulative post-secondary average of 75% is required for the application to receive consideration.
 Since there are far more applicants than spaces available, is it actually necessary to have an 'A' average to be competitive and gain admission?

 - What subjects could I use to satisfy the Social Science and Humanities course requirements?